CollinM/plankton/doc/LAB-NOTEBOOK.md

 **5/8/2016**

 - Standard Spark way of measuring performance metrics is too strict, so I implemented my own: `collinm.plankton.testing.ConfusionMatrix`.
-It doesn't work with RDDs, but the performance data is small enought that it doesn't matter.
+It doesn't work with RDDs, but the performance data is small enough that it doesn't matter.
 - Refactored some IO code to make it more reusable, namely reading in the processed training data.
 - Added functionality to enable stratified sampling and thus cross validation.
 - Generalized Logistic Regression Runner so that input, output, and k values are *not* hard-coded.
 Now works properly with `spark-submit`